jdunkerley/jdunkerley/advent-of-code-2020-week-1.md

 Pos=iif([Pos]=0,[Len],[Pos])
 ```

 Having produced this value, you can filter it for when the `Pos=Col`.
+Finally, a summarize tool and a multi-row formula allow the computation of the counts and the product.

 ## Substrings